RohitBandaru/rohitbandaru.github.io/_posts/2021-08-14-Self-Supervised-Learning.md

 However, the problem with just comparing within the same image is collapse.
 The network would learn the trivial solution of a constant vector for all representations (ex: a vector of all zeros).
 This would maximize the similarity between augmentations but obviously not contain any useful images.
 We need negative samples to minimize similarity with.
 In SimCLR, the negative samples are augmentations of other images from the same training batch.
 The assumption made here is that the other images are unrelated to the current image and the representations should be far apart.

-{% include image.html width=500 url="../../../images/self_supervised_learning/simclr_arch.png" description="The architecture of SimCLR.
-Diagram by Author, but dog images from SimCLR paper"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/simclr_arch.png" description="The architecture of SimCLR.
+Diagram by Author, but dog images from SimCLR paper" width=500%}

 Why do we need a projection head?
 It would not change the architecture much by optimizing the similarity losses on the representations themselves.
 The encoder may even include the same fully connected layers that would have been in the projection head.
 The projection head allows for a more complex and nonlinear similarity relationship between the encodings.
 Without it, the representations would have to have a high cosine similarity.
 This may restrict the expressivity of the vectors.
 The projection head can also ignore some information in the representations.
 For example, SimCLR may train to make the representations invariant to rotations.
 The rotation angle may be encoded in the representation but ignored by the projection head.
 If the rotation is encoded in the first 5 values of the vector, the projection MLP may have zero weights for those values.
 This may be desirable in a variant of the architecture in which the self-supervised learning happens simultaneously with a downstream task.
 The SimCLR architecture itself has no reason to include unnecessary information in the representation.
 It is unclear whether having "extra" information in the representation is desirable or not.